Our Students in Action

-To compliment her research interests, Alexis is currently working in conjunction with SBOS professor Dr. Rebecca Eddy on a semester-long project which monitors achievement as a result of students' perceived academic control and tendency to use self-regulatory learning strategies.
+To compliment her research interests, Alexis is currently working in conjunction with DBOS professor Dr. Rebecca Eddy on a semester-long project which monitors achievement as a result of students' perceived academic control and tendency to use self-regulatory learning strategies.
 What she hopes to get out of this research experience is to understand the variables that go into academic achievement.

 "I come from a diverse family of mixed races," she says, "And I feel that culture really has an effect on achievement."
 For that reason, one of her goals is to explore culture within education for her dissertation project.